Ketan-Agarwal/ProgBattle/API_DOCS.md

-# ProgBattle Next.js API Client Documentation
+# Project ProgBattle API Client Documentation

 This document explains all the API helper functions used to communicate with the ProgBattle backend from the Next.js frontend.